What Does It Mean to Ground Yourself? + 31 Grounding Techniques

 Connecting with nature is another way to help you feel more connected and return to the basics.
 Nature is healing, comforting, and relaxing to some.

 If you cannot be in nature, you can bring natural elements into your home.
-Listening to nature sounds, such as songbirds and water sounds, can be powerfully healing and therapeutic.
+Listening to natural sounds, such as the songs of songbirds and the sounds of water, can be profoundly healing and therapeutic.

 24. Start a Meditation Practice

-Meditation and guided meditations can help calm the nervous system, balance, and focus the mind.
-There are many ways and reasons to meditate.
+Meditation and guided practices are powerful tools for calming the nervous system, balancing emotions, and bringing clarity to the mind.
+There are many ways to meditate, and many reasons why people choose to practice.

 25. Hang Out with Supportive Friends